DPrasanthKumar24/Email_spam_detection/README.md

 1. Importing Libraries:

-pandas (pd): Used for data manipulation (reading CSV, creating DataFrames) numpy (np): Used for numerical computations (not explicitly used here) sklearn.preprocessing.LabelEncoder: Converts text labels ("spam", "ham") to numbers for machine learning models matplotlib.pyplot (plt): Used for data visualization (pie charts, histograms)
+pandas (pd):Used for data manipulation (reading CSV, creating DataFrames) numpy (np): Used for numerical computations (not explicitly used here) sklearn.preprocessing.LabelEncoder: Converts text labels ("spam", "ham") to numbers for machine learning models matplotlib.pyplot (plt): Used for data visualization (pie charts, histograms)